usandoval/simplewebsite/README.md

-# simplewebsite
+# A really simple HTML website
-A simple HTML website
+Sample website to multiple tests and labs projects